klezVirus/klezVirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/readme.md

 Security Context.
 The `QueryContextAttributes` always returned `SEC_E_UNSUPPORTED_FUNCTION`.

 > **Note:** If anyone knows a way to do it, or know why this is failing, please get in touch!

+#### Using SASL authentication

+However, if we uses `ldap_sasl_bind_s`, it could be possible to control the Security Context in a way to be able to manipulate the AVPairs going to the server.

+A few hours before I published this, [cube0x0](https://twitter.com/cube0x0) released a C# + BOF of this technique.
+Instead of trying to let `System.DirectoryService` initialise the security context, and try to modify it later, he creates a new context using `InitializeSecurityContext` and then uses `ldap_sasl_bind`.

+You can find the project [HERE](https://github.com/cube0x0/LdapSignCheck).
+Clean, easy to read, amazing.
+I'm still astonished seeing how fast he is coming up with C/C# solutions.

 ## Reinventing the wheel